IlyasElMabrouki/Products-App/README.md

-### Product Application using Angular
+## Product Application using Angular

-1. main --> Decomposition with Input and Output Communication
-2. Subject --> Decomposition with Subject Communication
+### State Management : Decomposition with Subject Communication